lflrnr/Portfolio/README.md

 # Portfolio
-The purpose of these projects is to showcase Python centric data science skills.
-Projects 1 through 3 will focus on the Rohingya in the refugee camps in Bangladesh.
+The purpose of these projects is to showcase Python centric data science and data analysis skills.
+Projects 2 through 5 will focus on the Rohingya in the refugee camps in Bangladesh.
 I was inspired to look into this dire topic by my partner, Sifat Reazi, who is a PhD student at the University of California, Irvine.
 She provided significant input as to the research questions based on her domain knowledge of the subject.
 <br/>Note: The analysis and results should not be used to inform any policies.

 ## Project 1 - Global Warming for Two U.S. Counties over 120 years